Every state’s favourite fast food chain: the ultimate list

 South Dakota: Eddie’s Tacos RC, Rapid City

 Operating two taco trucks around Rapid City, family-run Eddie’s Tacos has a dedicated regional following, attracting lines of hungry customers wherever it goes.
-Fans rave about the generous portions, reasonable prices and delicious homemade hot sauces.
-Order the all-meat combo burrito filled with beef, chicken and pork and finished with salsa, cheese, cabbage, and onion.
+Fans rave about the generous portions, reasonable prices, and delicious house-made hot sauces.
+Order the all-meat combo burrito filled with beef, chicken and pork, and finished with salsa, cheese, cabbage, and onion.

 Tennessee: Five Points Pizza, Nashville